apurbapokharel/apurbapokharel.github.io/index.md

 Blockchains and Formal Verification.

 #### Short Biography
-I a PhD student at the University of North Texas.
-I worked as a developer in the blockchain space for nearly three years before starting my the zenith chapter ofmy academic career at UNT.
+I am a PhD student at the University of North Texas.
+I worked as a developer in the blockchain space for nearly three years before joining UNT.
 My PhD advisor is Professor Ram Dantu and I am working with him in the Network Security Labs.